MicrosoftDocs/Viva/Viva/sales/administrator-settings-for-viva-sales.md

 - **About**: Displays details of the Viva Sales app.

+> [!NOTE]
-**Note**: Administrator settings are visible only when you log in with your administrator credentials.
+> Administrator settings are visible only when you log in with your administrator credentials.

 **To access administrator settings**